What does finding a fixer-upper and remodeling it have to do with the UXD, Product Design, Interaction Design or Interface Design?

 Most American Neighborhoods change in cycles.
 Most Post-War construction was done by developers at a large scale for single families.
 Over time kids grow up and the house might not be suitable to age in place or for multi-generational living.
 A neighborhood may change from predominantly owners to renters.

 Ideally you would spend a few days in a neighborhood before buying.
 More realistically it possible to drive around at different times of the day and observe, the automobiles, condition of houses and the types of local retail to get an indication of whether you will like a neighborhood.

 There's a limited amount of housing stock in the coastal areas of Southern California.
-The first mile or two from the beach is highly desirable and has been developed in different waves since the 1920's.
+The first mile or two from the beach is highly desirable and each wave of development since the 1920's has unique characteristics: